 Franco, J. (2010, November 11).
-Four in five adults say that being able to charge their devices wirelessly would make life easier.
-Retrieved from http://www.ipsos-na.com/
+Four in five adults say that being able to charge their devices wirelessly would make life easier. http://www.ipsos-na.com/

 For the title, use the name of the study that you selected.
 The author is the company, Simmons Research.
 The year is the year of the study that you selected.
 Indicate that it is a data chart in square brackets.

 The owner of the page is the author and the social media platform is the title if it is a page in LinkedIn or Facebook.
 For Twitter, the title is the actual tweet.
-You should indicate the date you retrieved it as well.
+You should indicate the date you retrieved it since social media changes frequently.

 The author is the source of the statistics, which could be a corporate or governmental body.
 Take note of the designation of data chart in square brackets.
 You could also designate a data file, a map, or whatever other form the information takes in the square brackets.